DrJStrudwick/Synthetic-Sport-Player/docs/source/documentation.rst

    :param int variance: The variance that this player has whenever they perform, the smaller this is the more consistent they are.
    :param str name: The name/id for the player which can be used as a reference.

-   :var int skill: The skill of the player assigned upon construction.
-   :var int variance: The variance of the player assigned upon construction.
-   :var str name: The skill of the player assigned upon construction.
    :var list(int) pointRec: A list of the points that a player has earnt from competing in tournaments.
    :var int totalPoints: The total value of all the points contained in pointRec.